 Resources for Students

 There are many ways to earn a living, serve your country, and fund your education goals besides signing a long, legally binding contract with the military.
-The resources below are geared toward youth in the San Francisco Bay Area, but several national programs are mentioned as well.
+The resources below are geared toward youth in the San Francisco Bay Area, there might be equivalent resources in your area.
+Several national programs are mentioned as well.

 JOB ALTERNATIVES TO MILITARY SERVICE